-Cartenoids found to reduce hip fracture risk in lean menDecember 16th, 2012 in Diseases, Conditions, Syndromes /
+Cartenoids found to reduce hip fracture risk in lean menDecember 16, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Speaking at the IOF Regionals Asia-Pacific Osteoporosis Meeting, researchers from the National University of Singapore and the Singapore Ministry of Health, announced a study which links carotenoids to decreased hip fracture risk in elderly, lean Chinese men.
 Elderly who are lean (BMI <20 kg/m2) are at higher risk of hip fracture compared to those with higher BMI.